Mohits2103/IR-Blaster-for-AC/README.md

  Add libraries first and circuit diagram is also give

- Shall soon add other comapny ACs also
+ Shall add other company ACs soon

- Please give a star if you like it
+ Please give a star if you like it or to bookmark this repository for other AC updates.